Anas Sarwar

-Anas Sarwar (born 14 March 1983) is a Scottish politician who has served as leader of the Scottish Labour Party since 2021.
-He has been a Member of the Scottish Parliament (MSP) for the Glasgow region since 2016.
-He served as the Member of Parliament (MP) for Glasgow Central from 2010 to 2015.
-During his time in the House of Commons, he served as deputy leader of the Scottish Labour Party from 2011 to 2014.
+Anas Sarwar (born 14 March 1983) is a Scottish Labour and Co-operative politician who has served as Leader of the Scottish Labour Party since 2021.
+He has been a regional member of the Scottish Parliament (MSP) for Glasgow since 2016, having been the member of Parliament (MP) for Glasgow Central from 2010 to 2015.

+Born in Glasgow to Pakistani Muslim parents, Sarwar was privately educated at the independent Hutchesons' Grammar School and studied general dentistry at the University of Glasgow.
+He worked in Paisley as a dentist until being elected as the MP for Glasgow Central at the 2010 general election when he succeeded his retiring father, Mohammad Sarwar.
+During his time in the House of Commons he served as Deputy Leader of the Scottish Labour Party from 2011 to 2014.

 Sarwar lost his seat to the Scottish National Party (SNP) at the 2015 general election.
 He was elected at the 2016 Scottish Parliament election on the Glasgow regional list.
-He unsuccessfully contested the 2017 Scottish Labour leadership election, but was elected as leader of the Scottish Labour Party in the party's 2021 leadership election and led Scottish Labour into the 2021 Scottish Parliament election.
+Having been defeated at the 2017 Scottish Labour leadership election by Richard Leonard, he was elected as Leader of the Scottish Labour Party in the 2021 leadership election.
+Sarwar led Scottish Labour into the 2021 Scottish Parliament election, which saw Scottish Labour remain in opposition with two fewer Labour MSPs than at the previous election.
+He was defeated by the incumbent first minister, Nicola Sturgeon, in Glasgow Southside but was returned on the Glasgow regional list.

+At the 2024 United Kingdom general election Labour won with a landslide victory, winning 411 seats across the United Kingdom, with Scottish Labour winning 37 of the 57 Scottish seats in what was also considered a landslide.

 Early life and career

 Anas Sarwar was born on 14 March 1983 in Glasgow, the youngest of four children.
-His parents were Perveen Sarwar and Mohammad Sarwar, both Pakistani Muslims.
+His parents were Perveen Sarwar and Chaudhry Mohammad Sarwar.
 He attended Hutchesons' Grammar School, a private school in Glasgow, before completing a degree in general dentistry at the University of Glasgow from 2000 to 2005.
 While a student, he joined marches against the Iraq War.
 He worked as an NHS dentist in Paisley from 2005 until 2009.